rswilem/winwing-xplane-plugin/README.md

 | Toliss A321  | Fully implemented  | 🔴 No  |
 | Zibo 737-800 | Partly implemented | 🔴 No  |

+### Known Issues

+- It seems that upon startup, the MCDU reverts to the default font, even if you used SimAppPro to change it.
+This is due to the startup message "waking" up the MCDU, which resets the font.
+More research is needed on the startup sequence of the MCDU to find a solution.

 ### Credits

 - [@Schenlap](https://github.com/schenlap) for the initial python implementation and providing the HID protocol documentation.